 If our site currently hosts a VISTA, do we need to re-apply?

-How long is a VISTA project?
+How long is a VISTA placement?

 How long can a VISTA member serve?